opendatacube/datacube-explorer/README.md

 You can run tests by first creating a test database `make create-test-db-docker` and then running tests with `make test-docker`.

 And you can run a single test in Docker using a command like this: `docker-compose --file docker-compose.yml run explorer pytest integration_tests/test_dataset_listing.py`

+## Docker-compose for Development and running tests
+### Testing with app.config
+edit `.docker/settings_docker.py` and setup application config.
+Then `docker-compose -f docker-compose.yml -f docker-compose.test.yml up` to bring up explorer docker with database, explorer with settings